 Perhaps you have been exposed to asbestos.
 Asbestos exposure provokes diseases throughout the body with interrelated symptoms.
 When exposed to asbestos, the appropriate course of action requires accurate legal assistance from a qualified personal injury attorney to determine a proper level of fault associated with the exposure and legal grounds for lawsuits thereafter.
-At Kamensky, Cohen, and Riechelson, our seasoned personal injury lawyers are highly familiar with asbestos lawsuits, types of negligence in these cases, and the myriad of important nuances and procedural requirements for handling these claims.
+At Cohen & Riechelson, our seasoned personal injury lawyers are highly familiar with asbestos lawsuits, types of negligence in these cases, and the myriad of important nuances and procedural requirements for handling these claims.
 To talk to a lawyer regarding your asbestos injuries and find out how we can help, contact us at 609-528-2596 for a free consultation.

 What is Asbestos and Where Can It be Found?

 Asbestos is a naturally occurring mineral used throughout building materials to provide fire resistance and heat insulation.
 Asbestos-containing materials do not generally pose health risks until such time as the intact, and otherwise, undisturbed building materials have sustained damage.
 Damaged materials pose a health risk when fibers are released into the air and subsequently inhaled.